 Note that the table above does not include new car destination fees.
 As we mentioned earlier, this can tack on as much as $1,700 to the cost of your car.

 Dealer fees to avoid (maybe)

 Guaranteed Asset Protection, or GAP, covers the “gap” between what your car is worth and what you owe in a situation where your car is considered a total loss by your auto insurance company.
 You probably don’t need it if you plan to make a down payment, but if not, GAP could be useful.
 The dealer isn’t your only option for this type of insurance: Many companies, possibly including your own auto insurance provider, offer GAP with prices around $299 to $900.
 Shop around before taking the first offer.

-If you were suddenly unable to make your car payments in case you lost your job, became sick or even in the event of your death, loan protection insurance would pay off the remainder of your loan balance.
+If you were suddenly unable to make your car payments because you lost your job, became sick or even in the event of your death, loan protection insurance would pay off the remainder of your loan balance.
 Like GAP insurance, you could look to your own bank or credit union— don’t feel pressured to buy through the dealer.

 A vehicle service contract or extended car warranty is designed to do exactly what it says: extend protection when the manufacturer warranty runs out.
 Dealers sell them, but typically aren’t the ones to back them.
 Make sure the company behind the extended warranty is reputable and read the fine print to see exactly what type of labor and parts are covered and for how long.
 Dealers usually try to sell one for $1,800 to $2,500, but there are other providers as well.

 A tire-and-wheel warranty pays to patch, fix or replace your vehicle’s tires or wheels if they are damaged from a road hazard, such as nails, broken glass, pothole or tree limbs.
 Tires are expensive but relatively infrequent purchases.
 If your biggest fix over several years is a $10 plug for a one-time flat, it may not be worth the price of the policy.